As compared to male writers, does being a female writer in today’s society affect her commercial success? The short answer is no. But to what extent?

 Literature has morphed from a male-dominating profession into a virtually equal one.
 Times have changed, and our thoughts about the industry should, too.

 I was in creative writing class last year when I heard a student say to her friend, “Yeah, I would love to be an author, but I don’t think I’d make any money.
-The publishing industry favors the patriarchy so heavily.”
+The publishing industry favors the patriarchy.”

 I almost laughed out loud.
 What year are we living in that dictates that women writers cannot be professionally equal to men?